-Happy Math Equation Day!
+Happy Multiplication Day!

 I’m still having fun with David Coffey’s meme, which started a couple of years ago with this blog post: